top of page

 On this occasion, I found the location of the eighteenth-century Roman Catholic mission chapel on Virginia Street, London E1, below street level, inside an underground car park.
 The experience of using historical maps to explore the contemporary city reminds us how much the urban landscape exists as a palimpsest where layers are constantly laid down on top of each other, sometimes erasing the physical traces of what was there before.
 But historical maps can help us to "see" what is no longer there to be seen.

-Virginia Chapel is an example of how little physical evidence remains of one particular form of Ireland in 18th century London: the less well-off Irish Catholic workers and destitute poor who had been settling since the 17th century in the parishes of east London, from Whitechapel and St. George-in-the-East to the riverside settlements of Wapping and Limehouse.
+Virginia Chapel is an example of how little physical evidence remains of one particular aspect of Ireland in 18th century London: the less well-off Irish Catholic workers and destitute poor who had been settling since the 17th century in the parishes of east London, from Whitechapel and St. George-in-the-East to the riverside settlements of Wapping and Limehouse.

 Featured locations: